-After careful consideration, we have decided to open up summer recruitment for our Fall/Winter group of interns.
+After careful consideration, we have decided to open up Winter recruitment for our Winter/Spring group of interns.
 The application can be found under the “Undergraduate Patient Advocates” section on this page

 Volunteer With Us!